 Martin Jacques is the author of the global best-seller When China Rules the World: the End of the Western World and the Birth of a New Global Order.
 It was first published in 2009 and has since been translated into fourteen languages and sold over 300,000 copies.
 The book has been shortlisted for two major literary awards.
 A second edition of the book, greatly expanded and fully updated, was published in 2012.
-His TED talk on how to understand China has had 1.7 million views.
+His TED talk on how to understand China has had over 1.7 million views.
 He is a Senior Fellow at the Department of Politics and International Studies, Cambridge University, and a Visiting Professor at Tsinghua University, Beijing.
 He is also a non-resident Fellow at the Transatlantic Academy, Washington DC.

 He has previously been a Visiting Professor at Renmin University, the International Centre for Chinese Studies, Aichi University, Nagoya, and Ritsumeikan University, Kyoto.
-He was a Senior Visiting Research Fellow at the Asia Research Institute, National University of Singapore.
+He was a Visting Senior Research Fellow at the Asia Research Institute, National University of Singapore.
 He was until recently a Senior Visiting Research Fellow at IDEAS, a centre for diplomacy and grand strategy at the London School of Economics.
 He was formerly the editor of the renowned London-based monthly Marxism Today until its closure in 1991 and was co-founder of the think-tank Demos.
 He has been a columnist for many newspapers, made many television programmes and is a former deputy editor of The Independent newspaper.
 He took his doctorate while at King’s College, Cambridge.

 He is chair of the Harinder Veriah Trust, which supports girls from deprived backgrounds with their education at Assunta Primary School, Petaling Jaya, Malaysia, where his wife, the late Harinder Veriah, was educated.
 It has also sponsored young Malaysian lawyers from under-privileged backgrounds to work for two-year stints at Hogan Lovells in London.